hosthead/ansible-library/README.md

 ## Setting up your remote hosts

-setup.sh allows you to install your ansible key to remote hosts that don't have another method of receiving the keys.
-Usage is ./setup.sh user@host -- this user must have sudo privilges without requiring a password to execute this script.

-Be sure to edit remote.sh to include your ansible key.
+Configure remote.sh to include your ansible key.

     sed -i 's/^ANSIBLE_SSH_KEY=$/ANSIBLE_SSH_KEY=your ssh key here/' remote.sh

+Run setup.sh to configure the ansible user and add the ansible public key to the remote.

+    ./setup.sh user@host

+Example:

+    ./setup.sh hostheaduser@example.org

+The user must have sudo privilges without requiring a password to execute this script.

 ## Running the playbooks

-To run a playbook, execute
+To run a playbook, execute the following on the ansible control node as the ansible user.

+    sudo su - ansible
     ansible-playbook -i path/to/hosts path/to/playbook.yml

 For example

+    sudo su - ansible
     ansible-playbook -i hosts playbooks/apt-update-and-restart-services.yml

-You may elect to put this into a cron job
+You may elect to put this into a cron job for the ansible user

+    sudo crontab -eu ansible

+If you cannot navigate vi, prepend the command (but after the sudo) with EDITOR=nano

+    sudo EDITOR=nano crontab -eu ansible

+Add the following contents
     0 3 * * * cd /home/ansible && ansible-playbook -i hosts playbooks/apt-update-and-restart-services.yml > logs/apt-update-and-restart-services.log